Couldn’t find event details

 Made cards fully clickable, reduced info density, and rewrote confusing booking probability copy.

-ROUND 3: Added credibility signals to profiles
+Round 3 — added credibility signals to profiles

 Venue profiles felt unreliable.
 Added proof of played gigs, upcoming events, and social links.